kanikakasharma/learning-library/developer-library/converged-db-for-developers/datatypedemotool/lab5.md

 ## Step 2: Access the tool code

-The datatype access and testing utility **“endPointChecker”** is pre-installed as part of the eSHOP application for workshop convenience.
+The datatype access and testing utility **endPointChecker** is pre-installed as part of the eSHOP application for workshop convenience.

 The tool will be useful to do all the Create, Retrieve, Update and Delete operations on the different datatypes.